cjtoolkit/gnode/README.md

 }
 ```

+The first parameter of gnode will point to a file in Node's bin directory,
+for example.

+To use node run `$ gnode node`
+To use npm run `$ gnode npm`
-Run yarn at the same time `$ gnode yarn --version`, if node is not install in
+To use yarn run `$ gnode yarn`

+If node is not install in `~/sdk`, it will download Node and install it
-`~/sdk`, it will install it automatically, along with the global modules.
+automatically, along with the modules specified in `.gnode`.

+## Note

 It's currently compatible with Windows, Linux and Mac.

 Mac has not been tested, yet.

-## Note

 This is still in prototype stage.